Libby Daniels Ceramics

 Little Green Studio

-I am a ceramicist and occasional painter living and working from my home in Haslemere, on the West Sussex/Surrey border.
+I am a ceramicist and occasional painter living and working from my home on the West Sussex/Surrey border.
 Prior to setting up The Little Green Studio in May 2018 I had a long career as a secondary school Art teacher working in some wonderful schools which I loved.

-I had always said since completing my ceramic design degree at Staffordshire in 1990 that one day (many years later as it turned out), I would make my own pottery and I decided to leave my job in 2017 to work solo, like many makers, in a studio at the bottom of my garden.
+I had always said since completing my ceramic design degree at Staffordshire in 1990 that one day (many years later as it turned out), I would run my own pottery and I decided to leave my job in 2017 to work solo, like many makers, in a studio at the bottom of my garden.

 ABOUT MY WORK

 My one-off pieces with abstract, bright, painted surfaces are essentially sculptural vessels.
 The forms created on the interior are as important to me as the outside and the line of the rim is a specific margin between both, often highlighted in a strong colour.
 These free formed pots are decorated using slips, wax resist, engobes and underglazes, sometimes with multiple firings.
 As these pieces are more personal to me I continue to develop and explore my ideas each time I make them.
-All my work is made in white earthenware and is fired at 1060 to 1120 degrees depending on the type of glaze.

 If you are interested in buying any of my work click the SHOP tab or please do get in touch.
 I am able to make pieces to order.
 Have a look at my events page to see where I will next be showing or selling and follow me on social media to see regular updates or subscribe to receive my occasional news letter by the link on the home page.